 Early History of the Achlyke family

 This web page shows only a small excerpt of our Achlyke research.
-Another 263 words (19 lines of text) covering the years 1296, 1311 and 1464 are included under the topic Early Achlyke History in all our PDF Extended History products and printed products wherever possible.
+Another 132 words (9 lines of text) covering the years 1296, 1311, 1464, 1306 and 1499 are included under the topic Early Achlyke History in all our PDF Extended History products and printed products wherever possible.

 Achlyke Spelling Variations

 The origin of rules governing the spelling of names and even words is a very recent innovation.
 Before that, words and names were spelled according to sound, and, therefore, often appeared under several different spelling variations in a single document.
 Achlyke has been spelled Affleck, Athlyk, Athinkel, Auchlek, Athlek, Achleck, Achinfleck, Afleck, Authinlek and many more.

 Early Notables of the Achlyke family (pre 1700)

 Another 47 words (3 lines of text) are included under the topic Early Achlyke Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Achlyke family

 The persecution faced in their homeland left many Scots with little to do but sail for the colonies of North America.
 There they found land, freedom, opportunity, and nations in the making.
 They fought for their freedom in the American War of Independence, or traveled north to Canada as United Empire Loyalists.
 In both cases, they made enormous contributions to the formation of those great nations.
 Among them: Andrew Affleck who settled in Barbados in 1678; Thomas Affleck settled in Frederick County, Maryland in 1787; George, John, and Joseph Affleck, all settled in Philadelphia, Pennsylvania between 1872 and 1880.